 This last off-season I tried something different.

-I’d read an article somewhere (I’d love to give credit where it is due, but I didn’t keep the link and I don’t remember where it was from – at the time I read it, I didn’t realize it would totally change the way I ran), about setting up a running schedule by creating running categories and using that to structure your runs.
+I’d read an article somewhere (I’d love to give credit where it is due, but I didn’t keep the link and I don’t remember where it was from – at the time I read it, I didn’t realize it would totally change the way I ran) about setting up a running schedule by creating running categories and then using those categories to structure your runs.

-You pick your categories, then you do (at least) one run each week that fit into each one of the categories.
+You pick your categories, then you do (at least) one run each week that fits into each one of the categories.

 Spoiler alert: this worked really well for me.